CameronTrumpy/TFODVanilla/NotebookGuide.md

 **Step 5.**

 This updates your config files based on what you had updated earlier.
-This is necesssary for you to execute transfer learning and apply your data to the pretrained model.
+This is necessary for you to execute transfer learning and apply your data to the pre-trained model.

 **Step 6.**

 TRAIN YOUR MODEL!!
 Training may take a while depending on if you're training on CPU or GPU.
 I trained on a GTX 1060TI, with a per-step time of around .15s.
 This per-step time indicates the average step speed in a batch, out of the total epoch of 2000 steps.

-Training on CPU is extremely slow compared to training on GPU, so even if you don't have a high powered GPU, it is still highly reccomended to train on one.
+Training on CPU is extremely slow compared to training on GPU, so even if you don't have a high powered GPU, it is still highly recommended to train on one.

 **Step 7.**